-In addition, we conduct empirical analyses of support for rice production and small-scale horticulture farmers in Africa to promote further development and poverty reduction in African countries.
+Furthermore, we conduct empirical analyses of JICA's support for rice production and small-scale horticulture farmers in Africa to promote further development and poverty reduction in African countries.

 Key research topics include the history of Japan's international cooperation in education, the impacts of studying abroad, and the acceleration of universal health coverage (UHC).
-Moreover, we aim to be engaged in the T20 Japan process to provide policy recommendations for the G20 in collaboration with global think-tanks and expand our intellectual networks.
+In addition, we were engaged in the T20 Japan process to provide policy recommendations for the G20 Osaka Summit in collaboration with global think-tanks and have actively expanded our intellectual networks.

 Peace and Development

 In today's world, various crises threaten people's survival, livelihoods, and dignity.
 These include armed conflicts, large-scale natural disasters, outbreaks of infectious diseases, and transnational crimes.

 There are many underlying causes of these crises—such as poverty, discrimination, inequality and climate change—requiring the international community to think and act innovatively and dynamically.

 From the perspective of realizing human security and sustaining peace in the face of imminent threats, we will attempt to analyze the factors behind these crises in a more systematic way and explore effective approaches to address them through comparative studies of initiatives taken by diverse actors engaged in humanitarian responses, sustainable development, and sustaining peace.

 Many developing countries face worsening environmental problems, such as inappropriate waste disposal, water and air pollution, along with challenges related to economic development, rapid population growth and urbanization.
 Climate change is one of the most significant challenges of our time, posing a severe threat to human security, stability, and prosperity across our societies.
 Addressing climate change is indispensable for achieving sustainable development.